tamartsi/Gendered_indices_and_insomnia/4_create_table2.md

 }
 ```

-# Prepare a table of results: insomnia is outcome, gender unadjusted
+# Prepare a table of results: insomnia is outcome, sex unadjusted

 ```r